 A passport is an official document of identification issued to citizens of their own country and allows the individual to travel to and from a foreign country in accordance with visa restrictions.
-All study abroad students need a passport to enter into or return from any country in the world.
+All global study students need a passport to enter into or return from any country in the world.
 A passport is the most important document a traveler has.
 You should keep your passport with you at all times when you are traveling.
-When you reach your study abroad destination, keep your passport in a safe place.
+When you reach your global study destination, keep your passport in a safe place.
 You should also have a photocopy of your passport - kept apart from your passport - to assist you in the event that you lose your passport.

 You can apply for a passport online, at any federal or state courthouse, at most major post offices, or at a passport agency.
 Passport processing can take four to eight weeks, but it is possible to get your passport much faster if you are willing to go directly to a passport agency.
 Between March and August, there is heavy demand for passports.
 Passports cost approximately $100.